arwayush/A2ZbyStriver/src/Step6/LinkedList.md

-Linked list is a data Structures, in which elements are stored in the heap memory The numbers are not in the contiguous memory locations can store string, char, int, double
+Linked list is a data Structures, in which elements are stored in the heap memory The numbers are not in the contiguous memory locations The only data and the next node is stored in the single ll can store string, char, int, double
 Size of the LL can be increased at any moment